-Thank you for using the 24 dual-speed combo ports plus 2 Gigabit combo ports Managed Switch that is specifically designed for SMB (small and medium businesses), SME and for FTTx applications.
+Thank you for using the 20 Ports 100/1000 Base-X SFP with 4 Combo Ports Uplink Managed Switch that is specifically designed for SMB (small and medium businesses), SME and for FTTx applications.
 The Managed Switch provides a built-in management module that enables users to configure and monitor the operational status both locally and remotely.
-This User's Manual will explain how to use command-line interface and Web Management to configure your Managed Switch.
-The readers of this manual should have knowledge about their network typologies and about basic networking concepts so as to make the best of this user's manual and maximize the Managed Switch's performance for your personalized networking environment.
+This User's Manual will explain how to use Command Line Interface and Web Management to configure your Managed Switch.
+The readers of this manual should have knowledge about their network topologies and about basic networking concepts so as to make the best of this user's manual and maximize the Managed Switch's performance for your personalized networking environment.